Jackie098/dropzone-example/README.md

-Uso da lib react-dropzone-uploader, ReactJS e Typescript.
+Use of react-dropzone-uploader lib, ReactJS and Typescript.

 ## 1º